Share your love

 Step 3 – Memcached Configuration on Debian 12

-At this point when you have Memcached installed on your server, you must make some configuration changes to the Memcached configuration file.
+At this point when you have completed Memcached Installation Steps on Debian 12, you must make some configuration changes to the Memcached configuration file.

 Open the file with your favorite text editor, here we use the vi editor: